pivotal/docs-tap/namespace-provisioner/how-tos.hbs.md

 ### <a id="add-test-scan"></a> Add the resources required by the **Out of the Box Testing and Scanning Supply Chain**

-Follow these instructions to install the Java scan policy and Tekton pipeline resources required by the OOTB Testing and Scanning Supply Chain.
+Follow these instructions to install the Grype scan policy and Java Tekton pipeline resources required by the OOTB Testing and Scanning Supply Chain.